thecodeflayer/alttp-tracker/FAQ.md

 #### There should be 216 items.
 Where are the missing items?

-As described, the [Item Shuffle Settings](#item-shuffle-settings) only count relevant items and never count Hyrule Castle items.
+As described in the [Item Shuffle Settings](#item-shuffle-settings) only count relevant items and never count Hyrule Castle items.
 The three Hyrule Castle items not counted are:

 - Hyrule Castle Map
 - Hyrule Castle Big Key